ondoprotocol/usdy-noble/x/aura/spec/01_state.md

 ## Pausers

-The pausers field is a unique set of strings, specifically Noble encoded addresses, stored via a [`collections.KeySet`][set].
+The pausers field is a unique set of strings, specifically Noble encoded addresses.
 It is used to store all pausers of USDY.

 ```go
 var PauserPrefix = []byte("pauser/")